PRANAV-SHILU/csbs-react-tutorial/README.md

 `useParams V62Edit - router`
 `context API - V52`
 `custome hook - V53`
+`useReducer - V67 - use when you need multiple useState - esspecially in form inputs`

 `useRef gives you current object so always use ref.current. not ref.`